-The finest summer mornings begin with these soft and tender beauties.
-Dotted with sweet farmstand strawberries and baked until fragrant and golden, there’s nothing better than a still-warm cream scone served up with butter and strawberry jam.
+Dotted with sweet strawberries and baked until fragrant and golden, there’s nothing better than a warm strawberry scone.

 How to Make Strawberry Cream Scones

 Cream scones are a cinch to bake from scratch!
 All you need are baking staples: flour, baking powder, salt, sugar, vanilla bean paste (or vanila extract), and heavy cream.

 For easier strawberry scone making, I start by flash freezing the fresh strawberries for 1 hour – this step makes it much easier to fold the juicy berries into the dough.